pydoit/doit/doc/index.rst

 Development is done based on real world use cases.
 It is well designed and has a small code base, so adding new features is not hard.
-Patches are welcome.
+Contributions are welcome.